-Offshore Engineering projects involve not only geographically distributed teams but also teams of specialists in different areas using different software tools, both commercial and internally developed.
-The interoperability of those tools is still an issue in and is a mandatory requisite for any collaborative solution.
+Offshore engineering projects involve not only geographically distributed teams but also teams of specialists in different areas using different software tools, both commercial and internally developed.
+While the interoperability of those tools is still an issue, it is a mandatory requirement for any collaborative solution.